Drinking in Singapore: Your Guide to a Stress-Free Night Out

 • For Convenience: You’ll find convenience stores like 7-Eleven and Cheers on almost every corner.
 They are perfect for grabbing a cold beer or a simple pre-mixed drink during the day.

-• For a Good Selection: For a much better selection of wine, spirits, and craft beer, I recommend heading to a supermarket.
+• For a Good Selection: For a much better selection of wine, spirits, and craft beer, we recommend heading to a supermarket.
 Look for Cold Storage or FairPrice Finest, which are often located in shopping malls and cater to a wider taste.

 • For the Connoisseur: If you’re looking for a special bottle of wine or a specific craft spirit, visit a dedicated liquor store.
 Chains like Wine Connection or 1855 The Bottle Shop have knowledgeable staff and an extensive, premium selection.